EasyAbp/EasyAbpGuide/docs/Module-Development-Specification.md

 ### Domain Services

 * Add a `[UnitOfWork]` attribute to the method that uses repositories.
 * Don't use any write-operation method of repositories.
-That means you will never add a `[UnitOfWork(IsTransactional = true)]` attribute.
+That also means you will never add a `[UnitOfWork(IsTransactional = true)]` attribute.

 ### Solution Structure